What types of traction are there?

 Manual traction is one method used.
 The physiotherapist will securely hold your head and apply a gentle but consistent pull to your neck area.
 In some instances this can help to reduce the mechanical stresses on the joints of the spine, and can help to reduce nerve irritation and muscle spasm.

 In some of our centres we can also provide mechanical traction.
-This is done using a machine.
-Usually you are in a comfortable sitting position (if treating the neck).
+This is done using a machine when you are in a comfortable sitting position.
 A halter is placed under your chin and around the back of your head.
 This is in turn attached to a machine that applies a constant and gentle pull to the neck.
 As with manual traction, the aim is to reduce mechanical stresses while reducing nerve irritation and muscle spasm.

 Is it safe?